Benchmarks & Industry Insights

 Scale winning campaigns

-Use audience segmentation
+Use audience segmentation and expansion

-Segment site visitors by recency (7, 15, 30, 60-day windows) and bid progressively higher the closer audiences are to conversion events.
-This keeps impression share high where purchase intent peaks without overpaying for colder traffic that typically converts poorly.
+Segment site visitors by recency, such as 7, 15, 30, and 60-day windows, and bid progressively higher the closer audiences are to conversion events.
+This keeps impression share high where purchase intent peaks without overpaying for colder traffic.
+Use automated audience expansion only after you have enough conversion history to guide it well.
+Pair this with exclusion lists of current customers, employees, and reseller partners so you don't waste money on people who've already bought or can't buy.

 Prevent creative fatigue